Asefeoluwa/HRDataset/README.md

 # HR Dataset
 In this project I use SQL to carry out Exploratory Data Analysis(EDA) on this dataset.
-Having no context on which company this is, what products they offer, or the industry they belongto, through EDA I was able to spot some interesting facts about this company that allows me to profie it a little.
+Having no context on which company this is, what products they offer, or the industry they belong to.
+Through analysis I was able to spot some interesting facts about this company allowing to sketch it's profile.

 For Example: